Search the Health Library

 - You may decide to seek the advice of genetic counselors because you are concerned about your age, your family history or the risk of inherited conditions.

 - Your genetic counselor will take a family history and review any available medical records.
 Carrier testing may be available in certain situations and will be discussed.

-Additional information is available in the attached Patient Information Sheet and the First Trimester Screening page.
-Also included is our History Sheet, which can be completed for discussion at a counseling appointment.
+Additional information is available on the patient information sheet and the first trimester screening sheet.
+Also included is our history sheet, which can be completed for discussion at a counseling appointment.

 For more information or to schedule an appointment, call 410-955-3091.